 Issue Key environmental issues Landscape and visual amenity • The proposed airport would result in temporary visual impacts during construction for the nearest sensitive receivers in Luddenham and Bringelly due to earthworks and the presence of construction plant, equipment, stockpiling areas and storage areas.
 Potential moderate to high visual impacts during operation would result from overflights in Luddenham, Elizabeth Drive, Lawson Road and Mount Vernon.
 Lower level impacts as a result of overflights would be likely for areas to the south of the airport site including Silverdale Road, Bents Basin State Conservation Area and Dwyer Road.
 Operational lighting would likely have low impacts on sensitive receivers due to topography, existing vegetation, building design, lighting design and runway configuration.
-Social The proposed airport would increase employment and population growth for Western Sydney, and Greater Sydney more broadly.
+Social • The proposed airport would increase employment and population growth for Western Sydney, and Greater Sydney more broadly.
 Significant benefits to the people and economy of Western Sydney would be related to economic development and employment opportunities.
 Creation of jobs for many types of workers of various skills and qualifications, which would contribute to increased incomes across the Western Sydney region.
-Stimulation of further development in regional and local centres, providing better quality social infrastructure, such as shops, health services, recreation and leisure services.
-Development of training opportunities in the region undertaken by the state government and local governments will encourage innovation to create new small and large businesses supporting the proposed Western Sydney Airport development.
-Varying amenity and lifestyle impacts in the Western Sydney region depending on proximity to the airport, and location with respect to flight paths.
-Economic Up to 758 new full-time equivalent jobs are expected on the airport site, which would employ up to a further 2,660 people in Western Sydney during the busiest periods of construction.
-In addition, up to 520 jobs would be created across the rest of the Sydney region in 2022 due to the multiplier effect. • Estimated economic footprint of \$1.9 billion (in terms of value add) is expected to be generated during the construction period, with a further \$400 million generated across the rest of Sydney.
-In 2031 the Stage 1 development would facilitate an increase of 6,930 FTE jobs in Western Sydney (above natural growth expected without the development of the proposed airport).
-Increases in employment in Western Sydney would be driven by increased access to workers and other businesses.
-Resources and waste Estimated 202,500 tonnes of waste vegetation and construction materials such as concrete and timber would be generated during construction.
-Estimated 5,251 tonnes of waste would be generated each year during initial operations, including general waste, food, packaging waste from terminals and waste oils, paints and cleaners from maintenance activities.
+Stimulation of further development in regional and local centres, providing better quality social infrastructure, such as shops, health services, recreation and leisure services. • Development of training opportunities in the region undertaken by the state government and local governments will encourage innovation to create new small and large businesses supporting the proposed airport. • Varying amenity and lifestyle impacts in the Western Sydney region depending on proximity to the airport, and location with respect to flight paths.
+Economic Construction of the Stage 1 development is forecast to create approximately 3,180 full-time equivalent (FTE) jobs directly and indirectly in Greater Sydney during the peak of construction activity.
+Approximately 84 per cent of these jobs would be created in Western Sydney, including about 760 FTE direct onsite jobs.
+Construction of the Stage 1 development is also expected to create \$2.3 billion in value-add across Greater Sydney during the construction period, with approximately \$1.9 billion or 83 per cent of that value-add being created in Western Sydney.
+Operation of the Stage 1 development would create about 8,730 FTE direct onsite jobs and generate about \$77 million in value-add for Western Sydney in 2031.
+Resources and waste • An estimated 202,500 tonnes of waste vegetation and construction materials such as concrete and timber would be generated during construction of the Stage 1 development.
+An estimated 5,251 tonnes of waste would be generated each year during operation of the Stage 1 development, including general waste, food, packaging waste from terminals and waste oils, paints and cleaners from maintenance activities.